MobiFlight/mobiflight-panels/README.md

 On the EasyEDA editor, select "Document" > "Open" > "EasyEDA Source" to import both JSON files into the editor.
 One of them is the wiring schema, and the other one is the pcboard itself.

+## Mind the gap!

+Note, that as this is a pretty monumental work in progress, and the idea is to do this together as a community, we try to share designs earlier rather than later.
+For this reason, designs might not be final, complete or even fully functional, although we try to have functional stuff in the repository.
+When some designs depend on certain 3D-printed button gaps or other hardware, that should be ideally noted in the README file.